August 2009

 Roland AX-7 or AX-Synth, among other models.

-I also use acoustic piano, Lesley
+I use acoustic piano sounds, Lesley

 and blues

-familar licks and covers of original recordings, and a variation of
+licks and covers of original recordings, varying

 sounds from song to song.
 Here's the practice